eclipse-iceoryx/iceoryx2/README.md

 ### Events

-This minimal example showcases an event notification between two processes.
+This minimal example showcases how async operations can be realized by using event notification between two processes.
+The `listener.rs` hereby waits for a notification from the `notifier.rs`.

 **notifier.rs**